GoldenbergLab/lab-helper-codes/README.md

 # Lab Coding Guidance

-This repository is a collection of knowedlge that is collected in the lab.
-It includes guides on how to do things, from very technichal such as using AWS to specific coding utilities such as image manipulation.
+This repository is a collection of knowledge that is used for technical projects in the lab.
+It includes guides on how to do things, from using infrastructure such as AWS to specific implementations of analysis such as image manipulation.
 We welcome lab members and visitors to improve these folders and to add their own.

 ## Lab Guides